 - Surgical Treatments involving hospitalization, general anesthesia, pain and prolonged healing

 The NightLase™ treatment developed on this idea proved to be very effective and virtually painless.
-You need three to five treatments (the average number is three), each about 30 minutes and then you can eat, drink, talk and live a completely normal life immediately after the completely painless treatment.
+You need two or three treatments, each about 30 minutes and then you can eat, drink, talk, and live a completely normal life immediately after the completely painless treatment.
 This is quite different from the painful surgical procedures with long convalescence times which are the currently offered options along with occlusal splints, oxygen masks or other inconvenient and impractical equipment needed at night.